gigasquid/clj-drone/README.md

 adhoc network.

 ### Change first drone to adhoc network
-Connect your computer to the first drones network.
+Connect your computer to the first drone's network.

 ```clojure
 telnet 192.68.1.1